gurmudemuma/cbc/EXPORTERBANK_CLEANUP.md

 ## Summary

 ### ✅ Fixed in Chaincode
-- All MSP checks updated from `ExporterBankMSP` to `CommercialBankMSP`
+- All MSP checks updated from `commercialbankMSP` to `CommercialBankMSP`
 - All error messages updated from "commercialbank" to "Commercial Bank"
 - 5 functions affected: ConfirmPayment, CompleteExport, UpdateExport, ResubmitRejectedExport, CancelExport